MysteriousMilk/ExpertExplorer/ExpertExplorer/README.md

 # Expert Explorer
 A Valheim mod that adds a new Exploration Skill to the game.
 Exploring and finding new points of interest will increase the skill.
 As the skill increases, so will the player's sight range (on the minimap.)
+Discovered locations can be pinned to the map with a hotkey.
+Default hotkey is "P", but it can be changed in the config file.

 <table>
   <tr>